LehuyH/slasho/docs/README.md

   },
 } as Slasho.Command<CommandInteraction>;
 ```
-Now, let's add it into the bot configuration below.
+Now, let's add it to the bot configuration below.

 ```ts
 commands:[pingCommand]
 ```
 Awesome, that was easy!
 That's seriously all it takes to build commands with Slasho.
-Feel free to add a couple other commands if you want to :)
+Feel free to add a couple of other commands if you want to :)
 ### Launching Your Bot
 Simply run ``.launch()``
 ```ts